|Hull City 0 v 0 Leeds United

-You’ll find the KCOM stadium a mile or so to the west of Hull city centre.
+You’ll find the stadium now known as the MKM a mile or so to the west of Hull city centre.
 If you're driving from Leeds you need to stay on the M62 right till the end, where it becomes the A63.
 On the edge of the city you should continue along the A63 (Clive Sullivan Way) till you come to a roundabout where you need to take the 2nd exit at a roundabout, following signs to the Stadium and Hull Royal Infirmary.

 Turn left at the lights and then go over the flyover, right at the next lights and the ground is down on the right.
 The stadium has a massive on-site Car Park with the entrance in Walton Street, costing £5, but the drawback is that it takes a while to get out after the match.
 I wouldn't try to park in any of the surrounding residential streets, which are for permit holders only and are patrolled by an army of traffic wardens.